netbox-community/go-netbox/docs/WirelessLinkRequest.md

 ### NewWirelessLinkRequest

-`func NewWirelessLinkRequest(interfaceA InterfaceRequest, interfaceB InterfaceRequest, ) *WirelessLinkRequest`
+`func NewWirelessLinkRequest(interfaceA BriefInterfaceRequest, interfaceB BriefInterfaceRequest, ) *WirelessLinkRequest`

 NewWirelessLinkRequest instantiates a new WirelessLinkRequest object This constructor will assign default values to properties that have it defined,